Explaindio

 Explaindio boasts that no other software on the market is as cheap and flexible.
 While this may or may not be true, it does offer a large toolbox for those looking to make animated or explainer videos in whiteboard or cartoon styles.

 The software is primarily advertised as a tool for internet marketers, which is a fair designation.
-For educators or other non-business groups, you’d probably be better off with VideoScribe — another whiteboard animation tool that is easier to use though more expensive as well.
+For educators or other non-business groups, you’d probably be better off with VideoScribe — another whiteboard animation tool that is easier to use but more expensive as well.

 Explaindio is complex and can take some time to learn.
 Additionally, it only offers a yearly purchase plan.
 Buying the program will give you access to updates during the year, but not upgrades.